its-nitin-rathour/FileMind-AI-That-Reads-and-Responds/README.md

 * PDF: Any readable text-based document
 * CSV: Well-formatted table with headers

-Once uploaded, IntelliChat can answer questions **based on the content** of the file.
+Once uploaded, FileMind can answer questions **based on the content** of the file.

 ---